-How to find landlords that accept DSS tenants without a grantor
+How can you find landlords that accept DSS tenants without a guarantor?

 The below list breaks down how to go about finding a landlord.
 Some of these suggestions are easy to do with just a change in how you approach the landlord and others may require more effort such as speaking to a local council or offering rent in advance.

 As a tenant, you may feel powerless when a landlord dictates the terms of an agreement and all you can do is agree with the terms laid out to you.
 The reality is, landlords are in fact open to negotiation as they are only looking to find the best tenant for their property business and if you can prove this to them then they may give you a good chance.